 Alternatively, machinery that specifically removes the plants can be used.
 After removal, the plant material is then either piled up on the shorelines or hauled away by the truckload.

 Bunch elaborated, “You have these giant mechanical contraptions that go through and actually chop out these areas.”
 He continued, “It’s a large-scale operation to remove all this biomass from these lakes.”

 Regardless of the means, Bunch explained, “It’s important to have a complex mosaic of plants with lots of edge habitat.”

 The dense, single-species stands are an issue in lakes with stabilized levels brought on by water regulation in the state.
 These are shallow floodplain lakes that once experienced natural flood cycles that would occasionally sweep through, kill off plants and perform a little housekeeping by moving plants and other organic material up onto the landscape.
 Without those floods, the plants grow unabated while organic matter builds up below, decaying in a microbial process that sucks up dissolved oxygen.

 “These lakes are stabilized, so there’s really no period of time where the floodplain is inundated and the plants die off,” Bunch said.

-Managers that want more sport-fish-friendly habitat can break up these vast stands of plants.
-That creates edge habitat for fish like bass to haunt, while also opening up the nearshore habitats to open water.
-That kind of connectivity can get water moving amongst the plants, ideally freshening things up and boosting dissolved oxygen levels.
+One solution Bunch proposes is breaking up concentrations of single species and creating edge habitats for fish like bass while also opening up the nearshore habitats to open water.
+With thinner, healthy plant growth, water can circulate amongst the plant life, ideally freshening things up and boosting dissolved oxygen levels.